Grad Semester Programs:

 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.

-During the semester prior to the start of the program, the SIS Office of International Program Development conducts a mandatory pre-departure meeting.
+During the semester prior to the start of the program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, health, and cross-cultural issues.
 CSI welcomes students in the fall and spring semesters with orientation activities.

 How to Apply

-Complete and submit the program application to the SIS Office of International Program Development by the application deadline.
+Complete and submit the program application to the SIS Office of International Programs by the application deadline.
 Remember to submit your research proposal and the signature of your AU faculty supervisor(s).